Athletic Association of the Great Public Schools of New South Wales

 The Athletic Association of the Great Public Schools of New South Wales (AAGPS) is a sporting association of boys' schools in New South Wales, Australia that contest sporting events among themselves.
 The AAGPS was formed on 30 March 1892, and today has nine members – eight Sydney schools and one northern NSW country school.
 The descriptor 'Public School' references the historical usage of the term and the model of the British public school; all except Sydney Boys High School are in modern parlance private schools.

-AAGPS representative sports sides are selected typically for matches against representative sides of The Associated Schools (CAS), Independent Sporting Association (ISA) and Combined High Schools (CHS).
+AAGPS representative sports sides are selected typically for matches against representative sides from Combined Associated Schools (CAS), Independent Sporting Association (ISA) and Combined High Schools (CHS).

-Of the 130 Rhodes Scholars from 1904 to 2006 and from New South Wales, 85 attended a GPS School and of the 12 Australian Prime Ministers that attended school in Sydney from 1902 to 2023, 6 attended a GPS school specifically Sydney Grammar School, Sydney Boys High, Shore School or St Ignatius College (Riverview).
+Of the 130 Rhodes Scholars from 1904 to 2006 and from New South Wales, 85 attended a GPS School and of the 12 Australian prime ministers that attended school in Sydney from 1902 to 2023, 6 attended a GPS school specifically Sydney Grammar School, Sydney Boys High, Shore School or St Ignatius College, Riverview.

 History

 The Athletic Association of the Great Public Schools of New South Wales (AAGPS) was formed at a meeting held at Gunsler's Café, near Circular Quay, on 30 March 1892.
-The schools represented at this first meeting were The King's School, Saint Ignatius' College, St Joseph's College, All Saints' College, Bathurst and the North Shore Grammar School (Shore).
+The schools represented at this first meeting were The King's School, Saint Ignatius' College, St Joseph's College, All Saints' College, Bathurst and Shore School.
 On 12 April, representatives from Sydney Grammar School, Newington College and Cooerwull Academy joined those who had attended the first meeting.

 A third meeting was held on 28 April 1892, where membership of the AAGPS was clarified, and St Patrick's College, Goulburn, St Stanislaus College, Bathurst, and The Scots College joined those Schools who attended the first two meetings.

-Sydney High School applied for membership in March 1894, but were not accepted for admission until 14 February 1906.
+Sydney Boys High School applied for membership in March 1894, but were not accepted for admission until 14 February 1906.
 The final entrant was The Armidale School, who was admitted to the Association on 7 May 1897.